One-inch punch: History

 The one-inch punch was made popular in the west when demonstrated by Bruce Lee at the Long Beach International Karate Championships in 1964.
 Bruce Lee learned the technique from his Wing Chun training in Hong Kong.
 He used the art of Wing Chun as his basis of the art he founded, Jeet Kune Do.
 According to witnesses who attended the event, such as Benny Urquidez (later a pioneer of American full-contact kickboxing), Lee's one-inch punch sent a 245 lb man flying back.

 In the television show MythBusters episode "The One Inch Punch", the technique was tested quantitatively using a force gauge.
 For comparison, it was matched against a conventional punch thrown with a full wind-up by Jamie Hyneman.
 The one-inch punch was delivered by Anthony Kelly, a martial arts expert and master instructor who had learned the technique from one of Bruce Lee's students.
 The conventional punch measured 325 lbf while the one-inch punch measured 153 lbf.
 In the absence of a safe method of testing against a human being, the hosts deemed it "plausible" as a combat technique, if the user had proper training and experience.

 In the television show Stan Lee's Superhumans, the Shaolin monk Shi Yan Ming demonstrated his one-inch punch on a crash test dummy.
 The testing showed it was 1.7 times more injurious than a 30 mph car crash with modern safety features.

 The one-inch punch is featured in the film Kill Bill: Volume 2.
 The lead character, "The Bride", is shown training for it during several flashback scenes, then using it to escape from a coffin after being buried alive.

+In the film, DragonBall Z: Resurrection F, The Protagonist, Son Goku, uses this punch on the movie's villain, Frieza.